 Where did the 'grounded Web,' and its associated geo-locative research practice, originate?
-The 'end of cyberspace' as a placeless space (as Manuel Castells put it) may be located in the technical outcomes of the famous Yahoo lawsuit, brought by two non-governmental organizations in France in 2000.
-13 At the time, French Web users were able to access the Nazi memorabilia pages on Yahoo.com in the United States, and the French organizations wanted the pages blocked - in France.
-IP-to-geo (address location) technology was developed specifically to channel content nationally; when one types google.com into a browser in France, now google. fr is returned by default.
-This 'grounding' of the Web has been implemented by major content-organizing projects such as YouTube; online television is served geographically, too.
+The 'end of cyberspace' as a placeless space (in the terms of Manual Castells) may be located in the technical outcomes of the famous Yahoo lawsuit, brought by two non-governmental organizations in France in 2000.13 At the time French Web users were able to access the Nazi memorabilia pages on Yahoo.com in the United States, and two French non-governmental organizations desired that the pages be inaccessible - in France.
+IP-to-geo (address location) technology was developed specifically to channel content nationally; when one types google.com into a browser in France, now google.fr is returned by default.
+This 'grounding' of the Web has been implemented by such major content-organizing projects, as Google, Microsoft Live and YouTube; online television is served geographically, too.

-Diagnostic work such as Google Flu Trends, whereby claims about societal conditions are made on the basis of captured Internet practices, leads to new theoretical notions.
-For the third era of Internet research, the digital methods program introduces the term online groundedness, in an effort to conceptualize research which follows the medium, captures its dynamics, and makes grounded claims about cultural and societal change.
-Indeed, the broader theoretical goal of digital methods is to rethink the relationship between the Web and the ground.
-Like the ethnographers before them, the researchers in the UK Virtual Society? program needed to visit the ground in order to study the Web.
-Here the digital methods research program actually complicates the sequence in which one's findings are grounded.
-12 For example, journalism has methodological needs, now that the Internet has become a significant meta-source, where the traditional question normally concerns the trustworthiness of a source.
-Snowballing from source to source was once a social networking approach to information-checking, methodologically speaking.
+Diagnostic work as Google Flu Trends, whereby claims about societal conditions are made on the basis of captured Internet practices, leads to new theoretical notions.
+For the third period of Internet research, the digital methods program introduces the term online groundedness, in an effort to conceptualize research that follows the medium, captures its dynamics and makes grounded claims about cultural and societal change.
+Indeed, the broader theoretical goal of digital methods is to think through anew the relationship between the Web and the ground.
+Like the ethnographers who came before them, for the U.K. Virtual Society? program, one needed to visit the ground in order to study the Web.
+Here the research program complicates the order in which one's findings are grounded.
+14 For example, journalism has methodological needs now that the Internet has become a significant meta-source, where the question normally concerns the trustworthiness of a source.
+Snowballing from source to source was once a social network approach to information-checking, to speak in terms of method.
 Who else should I speak to?
-That question comes at the conclusion of the interview, if trust has been built.
-The relationship between 'who I should speak to' and 'who else do you link to' is asymmetrical for journalism, but the latter is what search engines ask when recommending information.
+That is the question at the conclusion of the interview, if trust has been built.
+The relationship between 'who I should speak to' and 'who else do you link to' is asymmetrical for journalism, but the latter is the question asked by search engines when recommending information.
 How to think through the difference between source recommendations from verbal and online links?
-Is search the beginning of the quest for information, ending with some grounded interview reality beyond the net, whereby we maintain the divide between the real and the virtual?
+Is search the beginning of the quest for information that ends with some grounded interview reality beyond the net, whereby we maintain the divide between some real and some virtual?
 Or is that too simplistic?
-Our ideal source set divide (real and virtual, grounded or googled) raises the question of what comes next.
+Our ideal source set divide (real and virtual, grounded or googled) raises the question of what is next.
 What do we 'look up' upon conclusion of the interview to check the reality?
-The Internet may not be changing the hierarchy of sources for some (i.e. the restrictions on citing Wikipedia in certain educational settings), but it may well be changing the order of checking, and the relationship of the Web to the ground.
+The Internet may not be changing the hierarchy of sources for some (e.g., the restrictions on citing Wikipedia in certain educational settings), but it may well be changing the order of checking, and the relationship of the Web to the ground.

-I developed the notion of online groundedness after reading a study conducted by the Dutch newspaper NRC Handelsblad.
-The investigation into right-wing and extremist groups in the Netherlands explored whether the language used was becoming harsher over time, perhaps indicating a 'hardening' of right-wing and hate culture more generally.
+I developed the notion of online groundedness after reading a study performed by the Dutch newspaper, the NRC Handelsblad.
+The investigation into right-wing as well as hate groups in the Netherlands inquired into whether the language used was becoming more extremist over time, perhaps indicating a 'hardening' of right-wing and hate culture more generally.
 Significantly, the investigators elected to use the Internet Archive, over an embedded researcher (going native), or the pamphlets, flyers and other ephemera at the Social History Institute.
-13 They located and analyzed the changes in tone over time on right-wing as well as extremist sites, finding that right-wing sites were increasingly employing more extremist language.
-Thus the findings made about culture were grounded through an analysis of websites.
-Most significantly, the online became the baseline against which one might judge a societal condition.
+They located and analyzed the changes in tone over time on right-